 Most of the printers used at Signs.com use CMYK color processes.
 Signs.com does not print any Pantone inks directly.
 However, we want to make sure you get exactly the product you need for your home or business.

 Signs.com can provide a color matching service, which takes the Pantone color you’d like to use and converts it into a printable CMYK color.
 Pantone does provide formula guides that illustrate PMS colors and how they will look once printed.
-Since this process is hand-done by a professional staff, it is an additional charge of $50 per order and may take additional time to finish your order.
+Since this process is hand-done by a professional staff, it is an additional charge of $100 per color and may take additional time to finish your order.
 If the Signs.com Color Matching service is something you’re interested in, please let our Customer Service team know.

 WILL THE COLOR CHANGE BETWEEN CMYK AND RGB EVEN BE VISIBLE?